 Note in this example we included a stringed query to ensure we only included observations with a temperature greater than -999.
 This is a simple way to skip observations that did not include a temperature.

-PROP | The property to perform the sort on for the data object.
-Endpoints allow for specific property names for those that are commonly used for sorting, such as name and state under the places endpoint.
-Refer to the documentation for each endpoint for information regarding which properties may be used for sorting. |
+propertyType: string (required)The property to perform the sort on for the data object.
+Endpoints allow for shortened versions of property names, such as name and state under the /places endpoint, instead of having to provide the dot-notation format.
+Refer to the documentation for each endpoint for information for information regarding which properties may be used for sorting.

-SORT_DIR | When provided this controls the direction of a sort.
+directionType: 0, 1, or -1 (optional)Controls the direction of a sort when provided.
 For ascending, set to 1, descending set to -1.
 To disable all sorting for a property, set to 0.
 Disabling the sort functionality is useful to override predefined sorting in an endpoint.
-If the SORT_DIR is not provided, then sorting will be ascending by default. |
+If direction is not provided, then sorting will be ascending by default.

 Multiple properties can be chained together in a single request to perform more complex sort queries.
 Sort queries should be separated by commas, and the sorting will occur in the order of the specified properties.

-For example, the following observations request will return observations within the United States, sorted first by state ascending and then by temperature descending:
+For example, the following /observations request will return observations within the United States, sorted first by state ascending and then by temperature descending:

 /observations/search?query=country:us&sort=state,temp:-1&limit=500